koenrane/KR-new-site/content/steering-gpt-2-xl-by-adding-an-activation-vector.md

 As best we can tell, the random vector doesn't modify the qualitative distribution of completions.
 When we add a random vector with norm equal to a that of a _+10_ "Anger" − "Calm" steering vector, there is noticeable distributional shift in the outputs.
 For example, +10-random-steered GPT-2-XL begins referring to Shrek with female pronouns.
 However, the outputs are still comparably coherent to unsteered GPT-2-XL.

-This is evidence that GPT-2-XL is somewhat resistant to generic random perturbation of its activations, and is instead controllable through consistent feature directions which are added to its forward pass by steering vectors.
+The random vector results suggest that GPT-2-XL is resistant to generic random perturbation of its activations, and is instead controllable through consistent feature directions which are added to its forward pass by steering vectors.

 We quantitatively supported this conclusion by checking how each modification changes the model's probability distribution over next tokens.
 We ran dozens of prompts through the anger-, random-, and un-modified models.
 We found that the anger vector changes the output tokens less than the random vector does.
 This suggests that the anger vector has more targeted effects on next-token probabilities.